department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/downloadable-reports/downloadable-reports.md

 ## Questions to answer
-- How can we make the selectio process on the BB download page as efficient and intuitive as possible?
+- How can we make the selection process on the BB download page as efficient and intuitive as possible?
 - How closely do users associate the more comprehensive health report with the Blue Button name/brand?
 Is there a name that would be more intuitive?
 - Are users able to easily discern the differences between a My VA Summary report vs. a VA Blue Button report?
 - What information can we provide up front to help users quickly identify the type of report best fits their needs?
 Possible examples - a comparison matrix showing which option can be customized, which has the option to download XML, which contains DoD information, etc.